How To Start A Cleaning Business In 9 Steps

 • Clothing

-You’ll also have to pay for fuel and transportation expenses to and from the job.
+Additionally, if you don’t have a reliable vehicle, you’ll need one.
+You’ll also have to pay for fuel and any other transportation expenses to and from the job.
 All of these things can add up quickly and take a big bite out of your bottom line.

-To prevent this from happening, create a budget and do your best to stick to it.
-You already calculated the major expenses for your business when you set your rate, use those numbers as a guide for building the best budget possible.
+Once you create a budget, you’ll want to do your best to stick to it.
+You already calculated the major expenses for your business when you set your rate; use those numbers as a guide for building the best budget possible.

 9) Find And Maintain Clients

 Ask your friends and family to spread the word.
 Post flyers on local bulletin boards.
-Start a Facebook page.
+Start a social media page just for your business.
 Build a website.
 Get creative with your advertising to reach as many potential customers as possible.

-Then, once you’ve got your first client, do your best work and give them quality service so they’ll stick with you for the long haul.
+Once you’ve got your first client, do your best work and give them quality service so they’ll stick with you for the long haul.
+Ask them to tell their friends and family about your services.
+There’s nothing better than a personal recommendation to drive word-of-mouth business!

 Stay Organized With Software For The Cleaning Industry